Florida Withdraws From Federal Pandemic Assistance Program

-The move by the DeSantis administration designed to lure workers who have been drawing enhanced unemployment benefits.READ MORE: Authorities ID First Fatal Victim From Surfside Building Collapse
+The move by the DeSantis administration was designed to lure people, who have been drawing enhanced unemployment benefits, back to work.

 So, it is back to work, especially for restaurant employees.